wgthom/CAS3-Client-for-Liferay6/README.md

 ## Introduction

-Liferay6 supports CAS but in limited way an without support for CAS ClearPass or Proxy Tickets.
+Liferay6 supports CAS out-of-the-box but without support for CAS ClearPass or Proxy Tickets.
 This package fixes that.

 ## Dependencies